ska-sa/kutleng_skarab2_bsp_firmware/README.md

 ![alt text](./images/vivado3.png)

-Make sure to tick Include bitstresm
+Make sure to tick Include bitstream

 ![alt text](./images/vivado5.png)

 Select the path you need to export to: